wting/autojump/README.md

     --purge             deletes database entries that no longer exist on system

-    --stat              show database entries and their key weights
+    -s, --stat              show database entries and their key weights

     --version           show version information and exit